radixdlt/radixdlt-scrypto/README.md

 ```
 rev2 call-method <component_address> <method> <args>...
 ```
-6. For show the content of an address, run
+6. To show the content of an address, run
 ```
 rev2 show <address>
 ```